 Prior to Miami (Ohio), Horton was selected as one of 18 interns nationally for the NCAA’s internship program with the Student-Athlete Development group immediately following two years as a graduate assistant with Academic Services in the Mississippi State Athletics Department.

-Originally from Columbus, Ga., Horton earned his bachelor’s degree in business administration from Mississippi State in 2006 and a master’s in sports management in 2008.
+A native of Columbus, GA., Horton earned his bachelor’s degree in business administration from Mississippi State in 2006 and a master’s in sports management in 2008.
 Horton was a four-year letterman in football for the Bulldogs, including serving as a team captain during his senior year.

-Brad is married to his wife Monica and they have two kids; Blake (6), Bailey (2).
+Brad is married to the former Monica Pearson and they have two children; Blake and Bailey.